hknutzen/Netspoc/language.markdown

 A named protocol group defines a set of simple or named protocols.
 A Protocol group can reference other protocol groups and it can be empty.
-Intersection and comlement is not defined for protocol groups.
+Intersection and complement is not defined for protocol groups.

 ##Areas